 The Pipe Welding Certificate program provides the student with the skills and knowledge necessary to achieve the American Society for Mechanical Engineers (ASME) certification.
+Pipe Welding graduates can expect to earn up to 50% more than their structural welding counterparts.
 Program admission is limited to students who have successfully completed the Advanced Welding Certificate program and have passed the American Welding Society (AWS) certification, or with instructor permission.

-Summer Sem ester CL LAB CR
+Summer Sem nester CL LAB CR

 WELD202W Welding Safety III 1 0 1

-WELD218W Pipe Cutting and Welding Prep 0 8 4

-WELD220W Pipe Welding 0 18 9
+WELD230W Pipe Welding Skills and Principles 0 34 17

-WELD227W ASME Certification 0 8 4

 Totals 1 34 18